Lamb homers, A’s move closer to AL West title, beat Giants

 UP NEXT

-RHP Johnny Cueto (2-1, 4.78 ERA) tries to snap a four-start winless stretch after losing his last time out at San Diego.
+Kapler announced after the game Tyler Anderson (2-3, 5.06) — ejected in the third inning Thursday against the Mariners — would pitch Sunday instead of RHP Johnny Cueto (2-1, 4.78 ERA), who will be given one more day of rest.
+Cueto will now go Monday trying to snap a four-start winless stretch after losing his last time out at San Diego.

 The A’s counter with LHP Mike Minor (1-5, 5.40), coming off a victory in his first start with Oakland.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports